10 tips to reduce your childcare costs from a money expert

 Be organised and do your research on nurseries in your area as they will differ in approach and cost.
 Aim to view three or four so you can compare the facilities and value for money.

-It's also a good idea to start looking as early as you can.
-It’s likely you’ll find that the more affordable nurseries get snapped up fast, so you should have your child on a waiting list as soon as you can.
 Make yourself known to the person in charge of admissions (befriend them if you can!) and check in at intervals to chase up how far up the list your child is.

-8. Save on after-school children care
+8. Save on after-school childcare

 9. Find cheap and free holiday activities

 If your child is at school, the stretch of the six-week summer holiday can be a daunting prospect.
 But there are summer holiday activities which offer some form of help during the holidays for free.
-Check out Coram Family and Childcare (opens in new tab), which lists organisations in your local area, where you can find information about childcare and family services.
+Check out Coram Family and Childcare, which lists organisations in your local area, where you can find information about childcare and family services.

 Your local council may also run free or cheap activities for children during the school holidays.
 It's worth checking its website to see what's on offer.